Many economists champion a carbon fee, but isn’t it one of those ideas that is nice in theory but has never been tried in the real world?

 This fee would generate significant revenue.
 What would be done with that money?

-If the system were “revenue-neutral,” a significant portion of the revenue could be used to bring the corporate tax rate from 35 percent (the highest in the industrialized world) to 25 percent, spurring growth.
+If the system were “revenue-neutral,” a significant portion of the revenue could be used to bring the corporate tax rate from 35 percent (the highest in the industrialized world) to a globally competitive level, spurring growth.
 In recent years Japan, Canada, and the United Kingdom have reduced their top rate to increase their competitiveness.